The 20 Greatest Symphonies of all time

 Beethoven’s ground breaking pastoral masterpiece is the ultimate hymn to nature

 Cast in five titled movements, Beethoven’s Pastoral takes us on a tour of the countryside, complete with birdsong and a sense of bucolic joy.
-Where the Fifth progresses inexorably, the Sixth meanders and lingers.
+Where Beethoven's Fifth Symphony progresses inexorably, the Sixth meanders and lingers.
 Until, that is, the Storm, which rips through this peaceful idyll with extraordinary violence.

 Brahms hits his symphonic stride with a work of surface serenity and dark undercurrents